mariam-elshakafi/MP3-RaspberryPi-Buildroot/README.md

 ### HDMI Support

 HDMI is already supported, but you will face a problem with the audio output if HDMI wasn't connected before booting.
-So, we need to add these lines to /boot/config.txt
+So, our post-build adds these lines to output/images/rpi-firmware/config.txt

 > hdmi_safe=1

 > hdmi_drive=2

-**Note:** just like sound card, post-build will be updated to do this automatically.

 To switch audio output to HDMI, just write this command: